YahPager/AltisLife/README.md

-At the beginning when I made this code I had Paronity look over the code and give me pointers as to how to make it work better At the time I just started doing code and Paronity was our Head Coder for our Arma Mods for GSN PC Gaming...
+At the beginning when I made this code I had Paronity look over the code and give me pointers as to how to make it work better At the time I just started doing code and Paronity was our Head Coder for our Arma Mods for GSN PC Gaming.